glassBead-tc/glassBead-001-atris/README.md

 1. Interpret user queries about Audius data.
 2. Extract categories and parameters from queries.
 3. Select and interact with appropriate Audius API endpoints.
-4. Retrieve and process data for trending tracks and genres, including number parsing for limit queries.
+4. Retrieve and process data for trending tracks, playlists, and user profiles.
 5. Handle basic error scenarios and API rate limiting.
 6. Resolve recursion issues in the query processing flow to ensure stable operations.
 7. Enhance logging mechanisms to avoid exposing backend logic to users.